vojay-dev/vojay-dev.github.io/_posts/2024-03-31-bigquery-easter.md

 ---
 layout: post
-title: Easter egg hunt with BigQuery and User-Defined Functions (UDFs) - Happy Easter!
+title: Easter egg hunt with BigQuery and User-Defined Functions (UDFs)
 description: Discover the basics of extensibility with BigQuery User-Defined Functions (UDFs) with a little Easter egg hunt game
 date: 2024-03-31 10:00:00 +0300
 image: '/images/blog/2024-03-31.jpg'